OpenDigitalTwin-Dev/CEM/palace/docs/src/config/solver.md

 the sign for the mass matrix contribution, which can help performance at high frequencies (relative to the lowest nonzero eigenfrequencies of the model).

-`"ComplexCoarseSolve" [false]` : When set to `true`, the coarse-level solver uses the true complex-valued system matrix.
-When set to `false`, the real-valued approximation is used.

 `"PCSide" ["Default"]` :  Side for preconditioning.
 Not all options are available for all iterative solver choices, and the default choice depends on the iterative solver used.